-CD Video (CDV) was a combined audio and video format introduced in 1987 that combined the technologies of Compact Disc and LaserDisc.
-The discs were the same size as a Compact Disc, and contained up to 20 minutes worth of audio information (around 4-5 tracks) that could be played on any audio Compact Disc player.
-They also contained up to 5 minutes of analogue video information, which could be played back on a newer LaserDisc or CD Video player.
+The small 5-inch discs contained up to 20 minutes worth of audio information (around 4-5 tracks) that could be played on any audio Compact Disc player.
+They also contained up to 5 minutes of analogue video (with digital sound) which could be played back on a newer LaserDisc or CD Video player.
 The first such player was the Pioneer CLD-1010 from 1987, with Philips launching a player capable of playing all sizes of CD Video disc in 1988 (the CDV 475) as well as a smaller machine capable of playing just the 5-inch CD Video discs and audio Compact Discs.

 CD Video discs have a distinctive gold colour, to differentiate them from regular silver-coloured Compact Discs.

-Over 170 CD Video titles were released, but the format met with limited success as a LaserDisc player was required to play the video portion.
-CD Video disappeared from the the US and European markets in 1990, but continued to be popular in Japan until 1992.
+Over 170 CD Video titles were released, but the format met with limited success as a LaserDisc or CD Video player was required to play the video portion.
+CD Video disappeared from the the US and European markets around 1990, but continued to be popular in Japan until 1992.
 Philips along with other collaborators, introduced Video CD in 1993.

-A version of CD Video called Video Single Disc (VSD) was also released, but this only had a LaserDisc analogue video track (occupying the whole of the disc) and no Compact Disc audio tracks.
+A version of CD Video called Video Single Disc (VSD) was also released, but this only had a LaserDisc analogue video track and no Compact Disc audio tracks.